IIITLucknowSWEngg/CSAICSBTeam003/SRS.md

 - **Admin Dashboard**: Platform administrators can manage user roles, moderate content, and view platform analytics.
 - **Company Profiles**: Organizations can create company profiles, post jobs, and share updates.
 - **Event Management**: Users can create, join, and promote professional events such as webinars and workshops.
+- **Password Recovery**: Users can reset their password through a recovery email or SMS process.
+- **Account Deactivation and Deletion**: Users can deactivate or delete their account with confirmation steps to ensure clarity.
+- **Notifications**: Users will receive notifications about profile updates, job application statuses, new messages, and more.

 ## 2.3 User Classes and Characteristics
 - **Job Seekers**: Users looking for employment opportunities and professional networking.